LeonPeric/PCS/ideas.md

     - One large stage vs several smaller stages
     - Easy to start with, many assumptions and slowly remove these for better simulation
     - 3.4 from the book
+- What is the optimal solution for rocketship layout with respect to fuel stages?
+- Tasks

 # Autonomy with cars on road
 - Amount of accidents.
     - Attentiveness, Autonomy and crash chance.
     - As Autonomy increases, attentiveness decreases.
     - On highway
+- Agent-based modelling
+- How does a the level of autonomy in a vehicle have an inpact on the amount of crashes.

 # fight or flight.
 - 1 predetor, prey - 2 genen, 1 flights other fights.
 - predetor 2 stats: speed, strength
 - If strength > fight group: fight group dies.
 - If no fight group.
-Predetor catches speed amount of` prey
+Predetor catches speed amount of prey
     - If to easy we can expand by having the flight gene affect if get caught or not
+- Agent-based modelling
+- How will the distrubtion of the fight and flight genes impact the survival of a spieces.